 4. Select the evidence storage drive, right click, and select "Bless"

+Format with exFAT only.
 For performance & interopability reasons, Evimetry will only bless a drive containing a single exFAT partition.

 Boot the suspect computer with the dead boot agent